afc-afc0/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game
 Clone of famous game BBTAN

-- Written in Unity using C#
+- Written in Unity using C#, for learning the engine and practicing OOP
-- Builded using OOP.
+- Builded using OOP
 - Added different level designs and mechanics